tushar-c/tushar-c.github.io/_posts/2018-12-30-Coding-The-Cartoon-Brain-:-Artificial-Neural-Networks-Part-2.md

 $$ \nabla_{W_l}{L} = g o_{l - 1}^T $$

 this just above are the gradients, now what do we do with the gradients ?
 We'll see a simple algorithm to use these gradients in one line shortly.
+The $$g$$ above must be propagated backwards, and that is achieved by doing:

 $$ g = W_{l}^T g $$